cdtait/presentation_notes/TeamCultureAndEngineering.md

 ## Engineering

+* Requirements Analysis and Specification: Understanding and documenting the needs of stakeholders accurately is crucial for developing software that meets user expectations.
+Good engineering involves thorough requirements analysis and clear specification of system functionalities.
+* Design: Creating a well-thought-out design architecture is essential for building scalable, maintainable, and flexible software systems.
+This involves making decisions about system structure, components, interfaces, and interactions.
+* Coding Standards and Practices: Adhering to coding standards and best practices ensures consistency, readability, and maintainability of the codebase.
+Good engineering involves writing clean, modular, and well-documented code.
+* Testing and Quality Assurance: Implementing robust testing strategies, including unit testing, integration testing, and system testing, helps identify defects early in the development process.
+Good engineering involves ensuring software quality through rigorous testing and quality assurance practices.
+* Version Control and Collaboration: Utilizing version control systems (e.g., Git) facilitates collaboration among team members and enables efficient management of code changes.
+Good engineering involves effective collaboration and communication within the development team.
+* Continuous Integration and Deployment (CI/CD): Implementing CI/CD pipelines automates the process of building, testing, and deploying software changes, leading to faster delivery cycles and improved software quality.
+Good engineering involves adopting CI/CD practices to streamline the development and release process.
+* Security: Incorporating security measures throughout the software development lifecycle helps mitigate potential vulnerabilities and protect sensitive data.
+Good engineering involves implementing security best practices, such as secure coding standards, encryption, and vulnerability scanning.
+* Performance Optimization: Identifying and addressing performance bottlenecks ensures that software systems meet performance requirements and deliver a satisfactory user experience.
+Good engineering involves optimizing code and system performance through profiling, benchmarking, and tuning.
+* Documentation: Documenting system architecture, design decisions, APIs, and user manuals facilitates understanding, maintenance, and knowledge transfer within the development team and to stakeholders.
+Good engineering involves maintaining comprehensive and up-to-date documentation.
+* Continuous Learning and Improvement: Embracing a culture of continuous learning, feedback, and improvement fosters innovation and ensures that development practices evolve over time.
+Good engineering involves staying updated with emerging technologies, industry trends, and best practices.

 ### Pricing
 * Pricing are at the sharp end of delivering prices quickly, to a vey demanding audience capacity with short latency.
 * C++ has been used to give the ability for hgh perfomance and capacity